-2023 Fire Prevention and Public Education was able to educate 568 children from numerous groups wanting Fire Prevention Education.
-Light House Preschool, Central Lutheran Preschool, Robert Lince, Yakima Valley School, and two different home school groups visited the Station.
+2024 Fire Prevention and Public Education was able to educate 743 children from numerous groups wanting Fire Prevention Education.
+Central Lutheran Preschool, John Campbell Primary, Robert Lince, other groups among the Selah School District, and a home school group visited the Station.
 With the assistance of fellow firefighters, these children had an amazing time.
-Pre-school and kindergarten classes learned the importance of never being afraid of firefighter's and that although they can look scary in their bunker gear, firefighters are there to help them in the event of an emergency.
+Pre-school and kindergarten classes learned the importance of never being afraid of firefighters and that although they can look scary in their bunker gear, firefighters are there to help them in the event of an emergency.
 All the children loved the tour, loved the trucks and activities that they were able to experience.